otsukaresamadeshita/otsukaresamadeshita.github.io/_pages/about.md

   - /about.html
 ---

-I'm a tree that sometimes codes.
-I do tree things and am looking for employment, no matter how small the job!
+I'm a crow that sometimes codes.
+I do crow things and am looking for employment, no matter how small the job!